JamesHooMY/banking/README.md

 # Clean Architecture
 * This application is designed with Clean Architecture, including 5 layers:
     1. Handler: This layer is responsible for handling the request and response.
+       * DTO: This is responsible for the data structure used in handler.
     2. Service: This layer is responsible for the business logic.
     3. Repository: This layer is responsible for the data access.
-    4. Model: This layer is responsible for the data structure used in data access.
+       * Model: This is responsible for the data structure used in data access.
-    5. Domain: This layer is responsible for the interface and the data structure used in handler, service, and repository.
+    4. Domain: This layer is responsible for the interface used in handler, service, and repository.

+### Architecture Diagram
 ```mermaid
 %%{init: {'theme': 'dark'}}%%
 flowchart RL